-With the extended hours of daylight, Shabbos is long during the summer months, so inviting guests for Shabbat lunch is a nice way to spend the day.
-Given the hot weather, the dishes should be lite.
-Given that your guests are likely to have different dietary constraints and tastes, you'll want to serve a variety of dishes.
-And since you don't want to spend too many hours in the kitchen during the summer, these menu ideas feature recipes that are easy, quick, and can be made ahead fo time.
+With the extended hours of daylight, Shabbos is long during the summer months.
+Inviting guests for Shabbat lunch is a nice way to spend the day.
+Given the warm weather, you can serve dishes that aren't hot and heavy.
+Your guests may have different dietary constraints and tastes, so you'll want to prepare a variety of dishes.
+Since you don't want to spend too many hours in the kitchen during the summer, these menu ideas feature recipes that are easy, quick, and can be made ahead fo time.

 A simple meat pie is easy enough to prepare for your kids and works well for feeding a crowd.
-Simply saute onions, brown ground beef, mix with frozen vegetables and Marinara sauce, and then bake in puff pastry dough.
-It is the perfect dish to serve for Shabbos lunch when you have invited a crowd, especially when the guests include lots of children and teens.
-If there is any meat pie leftover after Saturday lunch, it will get eaten for sure on Sunday.
+Simply saute onions, brown ground beef, mix in frozen vegetables and marinara sauce, and then bake the pie in puff pastry dough.
+It is the perfect dish to serve for Shabbos lunch when you have invited a crowd.